Harshal-Bsys27/COASTVISION/docs/project_plan.md

 ## 7. Future Enhancements
 - Add pose estimation (MediaPipe/OpenPose) for advanced swimmer tracking.
-- Expand to rip current detection and crowd management modules.
+- (Future) Expand to rip current detection and crowd management modules when data is available.
 - Incorporate citizen-science data uploads for continuous improvement.
 - Add heatmaps and analytics for risk assessment.